 A regional or global platform to evaluate rapid diagnostics by aligning payers and providers, as well as engaging those who use and benefit from these diagnostics would be beneficial in addressing AMR.
-The unique collections of clinical material and strains that have been gathered during the course of many funded projects in the EU, and other regions, should be made available for the development of these diagnostics.
+The unique collections of clinical samples and microbial strains that have been gathered during many funded projects in the EU, and other regions, should be made available for the development of these diagnostics.
+This is a complex issue (e.g., cost associated with the maintenance of a strain in an academic lab, human resources needed to share the strains, cost to receive a strain present in private biobank), and research efforts should be closely co-ordinated with ongoing similar initiatives in the EU (such as the Microbial Resource Research Infrastructure - European Research Infrastructure Consortium (MIRRI-ERIC)).
 The selection of appropriate targets for detection and identification of pathogens and their resistance characteristics is critical.

-1. Discover, design and evaluate new diagnostics and improve the efficacy of existing ones
+1. Discover, design, develop and evaluate new diagnostics and improve the efficacy of existing ones

 Development of novel diagnostics and improvement of existing tools must be driven by needs in settings where the risk of antimicrobial misuse and/or overuse is higher or where there is a substantial risk of treatment failure due to AMR.
 Ultimately, new diagnostics should be affordable, rapid and suitable for use in LMICs and ideally at the point-of-care or point-of-need.
+One example could be primary care, where new culture-independent approaches could be of value.
 Novel diagnostics could consider the appropriate user requirement and functional requirement specifications defined by the respective intended use, leading to shorter time to results through rapid diagnostics and more cost-effective solutions.

-Novel diagnostic markers and tests that accurately identify infections requiring antimicrobial therapy and distinguish between bacterial, fungal, parasitic and viral infections are critical for aiding antimicrobial prescribing practices, and stewardship.
+Novel diagnostic markers and tests that accurately identify infections requiring antimicrobial therapy and distinguish between bacterial, fungal, parasitic, and viral infections are critical for aiding antimicrobial prescribing practices, and stewardship.
+Herein, the advances in next generation sequencing, metagenomics, and multi-omics should all be integrated in the diagnostic arsenal.
+Emerging pathogens should always be considered with regards to their potential impact.
 Diagnostics should be further expanded to quickly evaluate the susceptibility of the target pathogen to antimicrobials.
 New diagnostics should be unaffected by or able to discriminate between colonising or contaminating organisms and those causing infection.
 The development of innovative prognostic tests should be considered whenever such tests can be used in efforts to predict and ideally prevent disease, and thereby reduce antimicrobial use.
+Finally, diagnostics should when possible also consider host-response and the patient immune status.
+The advances in precision medicine should also be stronger considered in diagnostics.

-In companion animal veterinary medicine, new diagnostics should meet the societal demand to minimise and rationalise antimicrobial use and are particularly needed to guide antimicrobial treatment of common infections associated with multidrug-resistant bacteria.
+In companion animal veterinary medicine, new diagnostics should meet the societal demand to minimise and rationalise antimicrobial use and are particularly needed to guide antimicrobial treatment of common infections associated with multidrugresistant bacteria.
+Veterinarians need efficient, reliable, rapid, inexpensive tools to support their clinical decisions.
 Research is also needed for setting and validating host-, bacterial species- and disease-specific interpretive criteria for antimicrobial susceptibility testing of important veterinary bacterial and fungal pathogens for which such criteria are lacking or have not been validated clinically.
 Diagnostics in livestock and aquaculture targeting food producing animals will be largely covered by the European Partnership for Animal Health and Welfare (EUP AH&W).
-The OHAMR will be in close contact with EUP AH&W to maximise the synergy of the programmes and ensure that the challenge of AMR is addressed using a One Health perspective.
+The EUP OH AMR will be in close contact with EUP AH&W to maximise the synergy of the programmes and ensure that the challenge of AMR is addressed using a One Health perspective.
+Veterinarians need efficient, reliable, rapid, inexpensive tools to support their clinical decisions.